-If we compare map 81 with maps 94 and 96 of the Word Atlas of Language Structures (Haspelmath et al. 2005), we find a strong correlation between SOV structure and the preponderance of non-finite adverbial and relative clauses, and SVO structure and the preponderance of finite adverbial and relative clauses.
+If we compare map 81 with maps 94 and 96 of the World Atlas of Language Structures (Haspelmath et al. 2005), we find a strong correlation between SOV structure and the preponderance of non-finite adverbial and relative clauses, and SVO structure and the preponderance of finite adverbial and relative clauses.
 Hawkins's (2001) performance theory of word order provides an explanation for this correlation.
 The basic notion of Hawkins's theory is 'Constituent Recognition Domain'.
-The CRD for a phrasal mother node M consists of the set of terminal and non-terminal nodes that must be parsed in order to recognize M and all immediate constituents (ICs) of M. In other words, the constituent recognition domain for a mother node includes the set of nodes that are minimally needed to recognize the category of the mother node, and to identify its major constituents.
-Hawkins claims that the human parser prefers linear orders that maximize the IC-to-nonIC (or IC-to-word) ratios of CRDs, hence the basic orders assigned to the immediate constituents of phrasal categories by grammatical rules will be those that have the most optimal ratios for immediate constituents.
-The shortest domain for the recognition of the matrix VP containing a clausal argument or adjunct must contain the matrix verb and the subordinator of the embedded clause.
-In an SOV sentence, this domain is shortest if the subordinator is a participial suffix on the embedded verb, adjacent to the matrix verb.
-In an SVO sentence, on the other hand, this domain is shortest if the subordinator is a complementizer at the left edge of the embedded clause, adjacent to the main verb.
+The Constituent Recognition Domain for a phrasal mother node consists of the set of nodes that are minimally needed to recognize the category of the mother node, and to identify its major constituents.
+Hawkins claims that the human parser prefers linear orders that minimize the Constituent Recognition Domain.
+The shortest domain for the recognition of a matrix VP containing a clausal argument or adjunct must contain the matrix verb and the subordinator of the embedded clause - as close to each other as possible.
+In an SOV sentence, this domain is shortest if the subordinator is a participial suffix on the embedded verb, left-adjacent to the matrix verb.
+In an SVO sentence, on the other hand, this domain is shortest if the subordinator is a complementizer at the left edge of the embedded clause, right-adjacent to the main verb.